cheery/lever/README.md

        the last expression in a call can be a closure or a generator.

- TODO: Add syntax for lists.

- TODO: Add hash/eq for tuples.
-       (this may require introduction of type constructors)

  TODO: Object system needs to be populated.

  TODO: Strings need the remaining methods (attributes)

  TODO: Type inference/interpretation required.

- TODO: we can make the compiler still cleaner by obtaining the 'attr', 'item' behaviors from slots instead of reinventing the same behavior twice in a different context.

  TODO: Reconsider how condition block should work if the variable does not appear in all evaluation paths and we